-506.6 RAPID INTERVENTION TEAM (RIT)
+505.5 RAPID INTERVENTION TEAM (RIT)

-- 1. Apparatus shall be dispatched as per the East Hants protocols for RIT.

-- 2. The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC.

-- 3. On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units on the location, size and condition of the incident, or whenever information becomes available.

-- 4. Initial RIT shall be an equal or greater number of interior fighters, with RIT training, standing on deck fully prepared to attempt a rescue.

-- 5. The third arriving engine shall be tasked with full RIT implementation, if the incident requires more resources.

-- 6. The OIC of the RIT shall be ready to react immediately to downed, trapped, and or missing fire fighters.

-- 7. The RIT shall stage near the IC position.

-- 8. The following equipment and resources shall be available;

-- Minimum of 5 interior firefighter personnel with RIT training

-- Green tarp

-- Rescue tools Haligan bar, axe, pry bar, sledge hammer, saws, etc

-- RIT pack and or spare SCBA

-- Rescue ropes

-- Portable radios

-- Flashlights

-- Ladders

-- TIC

-- AED

-- Any other tool or equipment they may be useful

-- 9. All equipment shall be laid out on the green tarp.

-- 10. The RIT OIC shall complete a survey of the scene to determine:

-- Presence of fire escapes

-- Presence of barred windows

-- Presence of extensions

-- Presence of alleyways and courtyards

-- Access to rear

-- Location of portable ladders

-- Number of personnel in structure or hot zone

-- Potential escape routes

-- Any other apparent hazards

-- 11. The survey shall be completed at a minimum of 10 minute intervals, or as required due to changing conditions utilizing all team members in turn. - 12.
-The RIT OIC shall keep a record of all personnel in the hot zone and their entry points. - 13.
-The RIT shall monitor operations frequencies. - 14.
-A minimum of one charged line shall be stretched from the RIT engine for the exclusive use of the RIT team. - 15.
-The RIT engine shall have a separate water supply from the attack engine. - 16.
-When the RIT is deployed a second RIT shall be immediately set up. - 17.
-All multi story structures shall be laddered on as many sides as possible. - 18.
-When deployed the RIT shall operate on the radio frequency the downed fire fighter(s) are on and the IC shall order all others to change to a new frequency. - 19.
-The RIT OIC shall keep the IC informed of all actions and accomplishments of the team. - 20.
-Members of the RIT shall be rotated out to other tasks after no more than an hour, 50% of the team at a time, if not deployed.
+- 1. Apparatus shall be dispatched as per the East Hants protocols for RIT. - 2.
+The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
+On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units on the location, size, and condition of the incident, or whenever information becomes available. - 4.
+The OIC of the RIT shall be ready to react immediately to downed, trapped, and or missing fire fighters. - 5.
+The RIT shall stage near the IC position. - 6.
+The following equipment and resources shall be available; - Minimum of 4-member team - Green tarp - Rescue tools Haligan bar, axe, pry bar, sledgehammer, saws, etc - SCBA tank - Rescue ropes - Portable radios - Flashlights - Ladders - Spare SCBA - TIC - Any other tool or equipment they may be useful - 7.
+The RIT OIC shall complete a survey of the scene to determine: - Presence of fire escapes - Presence of barred windows - Presence of extensions - · Presence of alleyways and courtyards - Access to rear - Location of portable ladders - Number of personnel in structure or hot zone - Potential escape routes - Any other apparent hazards - 8.
+The RIT OIC shall keep a record of all personnel in the hot zone and their entry points. - 9.
+A minimum of one charged line shall be stretched from the RIT engine for the exclusive use of the RIT team. - 10.
+The RIT engine shall have a separate water supply from the attack engine. - 11.
+When the RIT is deployed a second RIT shall be immediately set up. - 12.
+All multi story structures shall be laddered on as many sides as possible. - 13.
+When deployed the RIT shall operate on the radio frequency the downed fire fighter(s) are on and the fire ground IC shall order all others to change to a new frequency. - 14.
+When deployed the IC or designate shall establish contact with the RIT at intervals of no greater than 5 minutes apart until all members the RIT have returned and have been accounted for. - 15.
+The RIT OIC shall keep the IC informed of all actions and accomplishments of the team.